radwankakar/infrastructure/docs/runbooks/vpn-access-requests.md

    - Under the "General" tab, add a "Friendly name" `<<USERNAME>>.vpn.eclkc.info` is suggested but optional.
    - Under the "Subject" tab, in the "Subject name" section, add "Type" "Common name" in the drop down with a "Value" `<<USERNAME>>.vpn.eclkc.info` and click the "Add >" button to move the value into the list on the left.
    - Under the "Private Key" tab, expand the "Key options" section and select "2048" from the dropdown for "Key size" and check the box "Make private key exportable".
 1. Click the "Apply" button then the "OK" button.
-Thsi will close the "Certificate Properties" window.
+This will close the "Certificate Properties" window.
 1. Back in the "Certificate Enrollment" wizard, you'll still see the "Certificate Information" menu.
 Click "Next".
-1. In the menu 'Where do you want to ssave the offline request?" save to a file of your chosing but select the "File format" "Base 64".
+1. In the menu 'Where do you want to save the offline request?" save to a file of your choosing but select the "File format" "Base 64".
 Click "Finish" to generate your certificate request.

 #### Send Certificate Signing Request file to Hosting team